tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 Table of Contents:
 - Cleaning, EDA, and StatAnal: Analysis related to the PERM Green Card Immigration Employment data over 2015-2021.
 - Machine Learning and Deep Learning: Models predicting an applicant's Green Card outcome, days taken to decide an applicant, and annual wage offered.
-- The Green Card, Immigration Employment - A Pathway To Living In The U.S.: A report summarizing my exploratory data analysis, statistical analysis, and machine learning applications.
+- The Green Card: A Pathway To Living And Working In The U.S.: A report summarizing my exploratory data analysis, statistical analysis, and machine learning applications.

 # Observations and Findings:
 Model Evaluations: